dolafson/dnd-dpr/README.md

 DND Damage Per Round Calculator

-This tool calculates the average Damage Per Round for Spell Attacks.
-Support for Weapon Attacks may be added in a future release.
-Until then, consider using [DPR Calc](https://dprcalc.com/), which provides an excellent interface for Weapon DPR (but does not yet support spells)
+This tool calculates the average Damage Per Round for Spell and Weapon Attacks.
+This program currently runs from a linux/mac commandline.
+For a user-friendly web interface, consider using [DPR Calc](https://dprcalc.com/), which provides great support for Weapon DPR (but does not yet support spells)

 This tool reads spell and monster data originally from [Nick Aschenbach](https://github.com/nick-aschenbach/dnd-data/tree/main/data).
 ```